Elasticsearch or Rockset for Real-Time Analytics: How Much Query Flexibility Do You Have?

 Joins, in particular, are rarely well supported by alternative real-time analytics solutions.
 Because Rockset implemented SQL as its native query language, join functionality was included from day one and not as an afterthought.
 Joins are often used in real-time analytics applications to combine streaming data (usually representing events) with static data (like customer information).

-With Elasticsearch, data that needs to be joined typically has to be denormalized to start with.
+With Elasticsearch, joins are not a first class citizen and many teams end up denormalizing their data to model relationships.
 This requires setting up a data pipeline to denormalize the data upfront, as well as ongoing maintenance to deal with operational issues and changes in the data over time.
 In addition, denormalization will result in a significant amplification of the amount of data that needs to be stored in Elasticsearch.

 Figure 2: Denormalization is often required in Elasticsearch because it does not support joins